aparnaullas97/grn-benchmark/src/diffcorr/README.md

 ## Specifications
 ### Input file format specification:
 - `--input.file.1`: Path to a file in tab-separated format containing gene expression data for condition 1.
 Each row represents a gene, and each column represents a cell.
 The values in the table are normalized gene expression levels.
-- `--input.file.2`: Path to another file in tab-separated format containing gene expression data for condition 2.
+- `--input.file.2`: Path to the second dataset in tab-separated format containing gene expression data for condition 2.
 It follows the same structure as the file for condition 1.
 - `--output.path`: Path to the folder where the output will be stored.
 This folder must already exist before running the program.

 ### Preprocessing